Naloxone: The Lifesaving Opioid Overdose Reversal Medication

-- Naloxone (brand name Narcan) is an FDA-approved medication that is used to reverse the effects of overdoses from opioids such as heroin, fentanyl, oxycodone, and morphine.
+- Naloxone (brand name Narcan) is a life-saving FDA-approved medication that is used to reverse the effects of overdoses from opioids such as heroin, fentanyl, oxycodone, and morphine.

-- Medication can be administered in two methods: through injections (like a shot) or via nasal spray
+- Naloxone can be administered two ways: through injections (like a shot) or via nasal spray.

 Signs of an Opioid Overdose

 - Vomiting or making of gurgling noise